 "This fall, next winter and next spring, we will do the second year's data.
 In 2019, we will analyze the yield data.
-Then we'll be able to say, 'This variety is better than the others.' " & sweet potatoes, Dr. Rao thinks Simplot and McCain would use some of their capacity to process them into sweet potato french fries.
+Then we'll be able to say, 'This variety is better than the others.' " &

 Pictured, this page: Strawberries being harvested at the Sustainable Greenhouse as part of Dr. Sajjad Rao's research.